 While there exists significant hydrogeologic data in the region it will still be necessary to determine lithology, thickness, and aquifer characteristics of near-surface geologic units and interconnectivity with deeper aquifers to determine ground water systems that could be affected by site operations.
-It will also be necessary to, create cross sections and potentiometric maps and determine the direction of ground water flow in the vicinity of the permit area, define the aquifer characteristics and water quality in the permit area, and obtain the data necessary to determine potential impacts of mining activities, including mine dewatering, on the ground water system.
+It will also be necessary to create cross sections and potentiometric maps and determine the direction of ground water flow in the vicinity of the permit area, define the aquifer characteristics and water quality in the permit area, and obtain the data necessary to determine potential impacts of mine dewatering activities on the ground water system, including potential impacts on water rights.
 The potential impacts will be determined using a ground water model.
 The ground water model will incorporate published data as well as data collected under this SAP.